Martinomagnifico/reveal.js-copycode/README.md

 ## Installation

-The CopyCode plugin has been rewritten for Reveal.js version 4.

-If you want to use CopyCode with an older version of Reveal, use the [1.0.0 version](https://github.com/Martinomagnifico/reveal.js-copycode/releases).

 ### Regular installation

 Copy the copycode folder to the plugins folder of the reveal.js folder, like this: `plugin/copycode`.